 There are more than 900,000 law enforcement officers working today in the United States, more than at any other time in the nation’s history.
-Not surprisingly, these brave men and women face a higher risk of an on-the-job injury or illness than just about any other occupation.
+Not surprisingly, these brave men and women face a higher risk of an on-the-job injury and/or illness than just about any other occupation.
 According to the Bureau of Labor Statistics, 115 law enforcement officers died on the job annually from 2003 to 2014.
 Nearly 31,000 officers suffered injuries that required time off every year from 2009 to 2014.

 Generally speaking, law enforcement personnel injuries fall into one of two categories.
 The first is the more acute incident, such as a physical confrontation or car accident.
 The other type of injury results from the constant wear and tear a law enforcement official endures from the everyday challenges of the job, such as frequent running and climbing, or carrying heavy loads.